 Date of birth/date of death: b.
 March 12 1815; d.
 October 7 1896.

-Monarchist (Orléanist)
+Monarchist faction (Orléanist)

 1870 – 1871